open-policy-agent/eopa/docs/enterprise-opa/reference/configuration/data/localfile.md

 ---
 sidebar_position: 10
 sidebar_label: Local File
-title: Local File Datasource Configuration | Enterprise OPA
+title: Local File Datasource Configuration | EOPA
 ---

 # Local File Datasource Configuration

-Enterprise OPA supports periodically loading data from a local file on disk.
+EOPA supports periodically loading data from a local file on disk.
 This makes prototyping more convenient, and allows non-networked, and host-specific data use cases.
 (Example: SSH's `host_identity.json` file)

 ## Example Configuration

-The local file integration is provided via the `data` plugin, and needs to be enabled in Enterprise OPA's configuration.
+The local file integration is provided via the `data` plugin, and needs to be enabled in EOPA's configuration.

 ### Minimal